-- (1) A bid specification committee must compile the specifications for procurement of goods or services by the municipality. - (2) Specifications - - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services; - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South
+- (1) A bid specification committee must compile the specifications for procurement of goods or services by the municipality. - (2) Specifications - - (a) Must be drafted in an unbiased manner to allow all potential suppliers to offer their goods or services. - (b) must take account of any accepted standards such as those issued by Standards South Africa, the International Standards Organisation, or an authority accredited or recognised by the South African National Accreditation System with which the equipment or material or workmanship should comply. - (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design. - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking, or labelling of conformity certification. - (e) may not make reference to any particular trademark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent". - (f) must indicate the preference points system to be utilised as set out in the PPPFA; Preferential Procurement Regulations as amended and this policy; and

-- African National Accreditation System with which the equipment or material or workmanship should comply; - (c) Must, where possible, be described in terms of performance required rather than in terms of descriptive characteristics for design; - (d) may not create trade barriers in contract requirements in the forms of specifications, plans, drawings, designs, testing and test methods, packaging, marking or labelling of conformity certification; - (e) may not make reference to any particular trade mark, name, patent, design, type, specific origin or producer unless there is no other sufficiently precise or intelligible way of describing the characteristics of the work, in which case such reference must be accompanied by the word "equivalent"; - (f) must indicate the preference points system to be utilised as set out in the PPPFA; Preferential Procurement Regulations as amended and this policy; and27 - (g) Must be approved by the relevant director prior to publication of the invitation for bids in terms of paragraph 24 of this Policy.28 - (3) A bid specification committee must be composed of one or more officials of the municipality preferably the manager responsible for the function involved, and may, when appropriate, include external specialist advisors. - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.
+- (g) Must be approved by the relevant director prior to publication of the invitation for bids in terms of paragraph 24 of this Policy. - (3) A bid specification committee must be composed of one or more officials of the municipality preferably the manager responsible for the function involved, and may, when appropriate, include external specialist advisors. - (4) No person, advisor or corporate entity involved with the bid specification committee, or director of such a corporate entity, may bid for any resulting contracts.

-36. Bid evaluation committees
+35. Bid evaluation committees

-- (1) A bid evaluation committee must - (a) Evaluate bids in accordance with - - (a) the specifications for a specific procurement; and - (b) The points system set out in terms of paragraph 35 (2) (f).

-- (b) Evaluate each bidder's ability to execute the contract; - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and; - (d) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- (a)

-Officials from departments requiring the goods or services; and - (b) At least one supply chain management practitioner of the municipality. - (3) The accounting officer may sub-delegate its power in terms of paragraph 63 of this policy to the bid evaluation committee.
+- (1) A bid evaluation committee must - (a) Evaluate bids in accordance with - - (i) the specifications for a specific procurement; and - (ii) The points system set out in terms of the Preferential Procurement Policy Framework Act. - (b) Evaluate each bidder's ability to execute the contract. - (c) Check in respect of the recommended bidder whether municipal rates and taxes and municipal service charges are not in arrears, and - (d) Submit to the adjudication committee a report and recommendations regarding the award of the bid or any other related matter. - (2) A bid evaluation committee must as far as possible be composed of- (a) Officials from departments requiring the goods or services; and - (b) At least one supply chain management practitioner of the municipality. - (3) The accounting officer may sub-delegate its power in terms of paragraph 63 of this policy to the bid evaluation committee.

-37. Bid adjudication committees
+36. Bid adjudication committees

-- (1) A bid adjudication committee must - (a) Consider the report and recommendations of the bid evaluation committee; and - (b) Either - (i) Depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) Make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of at least four senior Managers of the municipality which must include - (a) The Chief Financial Officer or, if the chief financial officer is not available, another manager in the budget and treasury office reporting directly to the chief financial officer and designated by the chief financial officer; - (b) at least one senior supply chain management practitioner who is an official of the municipality or the municipal entity; and
+- (1) A bid adjudication committee must - (a) Consider the report and recommendations of the bid evaluation committee; and - (b) Either - - Depending on its delegations, make a final award or a recommendation to the accounting officer to make the final award; or - (ii) Make another recommendation to the accounting officer how to proceed with the relevant procurement. - (2) A bid adjudication committee must consist of at least four senior Managers of the municipality which must include - (a) The Chief Financial Officer or, if the chief financial officer is not